sagniknayak/Hangman/README.md

 # Hangman
 A game made developed by me, idea given by Saraswat Majumdar.

+The Hangman.py file consists of the primitive code that I did while trying to implement GUI using tkinter for the first time.

-Hangman.exe is the game you wished to play.
+Hangman.exe is the game converted from the Python source file through py2exe.

 Please do not tamper the files along with Hangman.exe as they are a part of the GUI and the game.